RoDyGS: Robust Dynamic Gaussian Splatting for Casual Videos: Proposed Method

+where \( \bm{\mu}_g(t) \) denotes a mean vector of Gaussian \( g \) at timestep \( t \), and $d(g_1,g_2,t)$ is a distance function between two Gaussians.
+Using distance $d$, and loss $l_{\text{dp}}(g,t)$, temporal variations in these Gaussian distance across set of sampled timesteps \( \mathcal{T'} \).
+This constraint preserves the rigidity of the Gaussian set, maintaining geometric consistency even in partially observed regions at certain timesteps.

-\paragraph{Object Surface Smoothing.} We apply an object surface smoothing regularization to mitigate perturbations in the local geometry of objects.
-The motion of individual Gaussians may not accurately preserve local geometry, occasionally resulting in inconsistent object surfaces over time.
-To address this issue, we employ a geometric regularization similar to prior work~\cite{kim2022laplacianfusion} in mesh reconstruction, aimed at reducing these inconsistencies.
-For the closest \( K \) neighbors of a Gaussian \( g \), we enforce the Gaussian's location to be close to the mean of its neighbors, defined as follows:
+\paragraph{Object Surface Smoothing.} We apply object surface smoothing regularization $l_\text{surf}(g,t)$ to reduce perturbations in the local surface of objects.
+The motion of individual Gaussians does not inherently preserve surface smoothness, occasionally resulting in locally non-smooth surface over time.
+To address this, we introduce geometric regularization similar to previous work~\cite{kim2022laplacianfusion}, enforcing each Gaussian to stay near the mean position of its $K$ nearest neighbors $\text{NN}(g)$, defined as follows: